 Plain-English briefings on the laws, lawsuits, and enforcement shaping AI use in healthcare.
 General information, not legal advice.
+Tap any update to read it.

 AI medical scribes are everywhere now — they listen to the visit and draft the note.
 What most practices don't realize: recording a patient encounter without consent isn't just a privacy issue.
 In roughly a dozen states it can be a crime.